meancode/mt-plugin-anythingslider/README.md

 # Movable Type Plugin Overview

-This plugin, based on v1.2 of AnythingSlider, allows for blog-level changes to the AnythingSlider options in a plugin interface inside of Movable Type.
-Beyond the options mentioned above, this allows to show/hide a couple elements the original did not from within Movable Type, not requiring editing of JavaScript or CSS files.
+This plugin, based on v1.2 of AnythingSlider, allows for blog-level changes to the AnythingSlider options by going to Tools -> Plugins.
+Beyond the options mentioned above, this allows you to show/hide a couple elements the original did not, from within Movable Type.
+Putting these options into a Movable Type interface allows you to quickly make modifications, rebuild your templates, and see your results without tinkering with JavaScript for CSS code.

+## General Use

+While a great deal of flexibility has been revealed in the plugin Settings, you will likely need to tweak CSS to fir your desired layout.
+If you plan to use this in your Movable Type site, light editing of the AnythingSlider CSS will be required.

+This project was started so it is easy to use the same code base (AnythingSlider) on multiple Movable Type sites, and multiple blogs within the same install.
+I encourage you to use this Movable Type plugin in the same manor.
+It is intentionally built using [Config Assistant](http://github.com/endevver/mt-plugin-configassistant) for both rapid development and modification for others to deploy in their projects.
+For example, you can easily change the defaults in the `config.yaml` file before you upload the plugin.

+## Theme Designers

+If you are designing a Melody or Movable Type 4 theme, and want to use a jQuery-based carousel that offers a lot of features, AnythingSlider works great.
+You can easily modify the defaults in this plugin, .mtml templates and CSS to fit your liking, then deploy AnythingSlider with your theme.
+Just fork this repository and make your changes.